knokko/mardek/README.md

 sudo apt install libomp-dev
 ```

-### Video settings
-Currently, there is no nice video settings UI, but there are
-some things you can tweak.

-#### Graphics card
-By default, the game will prefer a discrete graphics card over
-an integrated graphics card, and it will prefer an integrated
-graphics card over a CPU implementation.

-You can use the `integrated` program argument to let the game
-prefer an integrated graphics card (this argument is only
-useful if you have both a discrete and integrated graphics card),
-and you can use the `cpu` program argument to let the game prefer
-a CPU implementation (this only works when you actually install
-such an implementation like llvmpipe or swiftshader).

-#### FPS cap
-By default, the FPS is capped to the refresh rate of your monitor
-(because more FPS is useless in a game like MARDEK, and just
-wastes power).
-You can uncap the FPS by opening `GameWindow.kt`
-and replacing `VK_PRESENT_MODE_FIFO_KHR` with
-`VK_PRESENT_MODE_MAILBOX_KHR`.

 ### Project structure
 This project consists of several modules:
 - [audio](audio/README.md) contains the audio player code (OpenAL)